ajfizzle/Professional-README-Generator/README.md

 ## Tests
-To run tests, use the command `node index.js` in your terminal.
+To run tests, use the command `node index.js` in your terminal then follow prompt.

 ## Preview / Screenshot
 ![alt text](Professional-README-Generator.gif)